-The procedures at Planning Control Committee provide for the applicant, a maximum of two objectors, Ward Councillors, and a representative of a Parish Council to address the Committee before it makes a decision on a planning application, TPO.
-Full details of the operating rules for people to address the Committee are set out in Annex 'A.'
+The procedures at Planning Control Committee provide for the applicant, a maximum of two objectors, Ward Councillors, and a representative of a Parish Council to address the Committee before it makes a decision on a planning application, TPO or enforcement case.
+Full details of the operating rules for people to address the Committee are set out in Annex 'A'.